microsoft/vscode-docs/docs/getstarted/keybindings.md

 resourceLangId | True when the Explorer or editor title [language Id](/docs/languages/identifiers.md) matches.
 Example: `"resourceLangId == markdown"` resourceFilename | True when the Explorer or editor filename matches.
-Example: `"resourceFilename == gulpfile.js"` notificationFocus | Notification has keyboard focus. notificationsCenterVisible | Notifications center is visible at the bottom right of VS Code. notificationsToastsVisible | Notifications toast is visible at the bottom right of VS Code. searchViewletVisible | Search view is open. sidebarVisible | Side Bar is displayed. replaceActive | Search view Replace text box is open.
+Example: `"resourceFilename == gulpfile.js"` notificationFocus | Notification has keyboard focus. notificationsCenterVisible | Notification Center is visible at the bottom right of VS Code. notificationsToastsVisible | Notification toast is visible at the bottom right of VS Code. searchViewletVisible | Search view is open. sidebarVisible | Side Bar is displayed. replaceActive | Search view Replace text box is open.